PaloAltoNetworks/mssp-templates/docs/internet_gateway_templates.rst

 ----------------------------------------------------------------------

-The gold configuration provides outbound security rules referencing the iron-skillet security profiles and logging.
+The gold configuration provides outbound security rules referencing the IronSkillet security profiles and logging.
 It requires all subscription tiers for full functionality.